famecrush/user-authentication-system/README.md

 ````
 To exit the SQLite shell, type ````.exit```` or press Ctrl + D.

 These commands allow you to explore the database and retrieve information as needed.
-Always be cautious when interacting with databases and ensure you have the necessary permissions to access the data.

 The password hashes in the password column are securely hashed using the Bcrypt hashing algorithm.